 When the mixture decomposes and attains a dry, dark, and crumbly texture, it can be used to feed your kitchen garden vegetables or enrich your flower beds.
 In order to avoid odors and pests, avoid adding meat or high-fat waste, keep the system adequately aerated, and regularly mix the material in the compost bin.

-Worms, namely earthworms and red wigglers can also be used for composting (vermiculture).
+Start worm composting, which can be done indoors, even in an apartment.
+With worm composting, or vermiculture, you recycle food scraps into nutrient-rich compost.
+Worms, namely earthworms and red wigglers, can also be used for composting (vermiculture).
 These worms feed on the organic material and produce high-quality nitrogen-rich compost called castings.

 If you live in an apartment and have limited space, you can set up a compost bin indoors, enabling you to convert your food scraps into nutrient-rich compost.